 Alcohol and drug fuelled violence project

-On 5 March 2015 the Attorney General asked the Sentencing Council to consider a number of proposals from the Thomas Kelly Foundation to make amendments to the Crimes (Sentencing Procedure) Act 1999 aimed at deterring alcohol and drug fuelled violence.
-The Attorney also asked the Council to undertake a general examination of possible sentencing measures to achieve deterrence and behaviour change in relation to alcohol and drug fuelled violence.
-The Council was asked to examine measures taken by other jurisdictions, the success of such measures and their suitability for NSW.
+On 5 March 2015 the Attorney General asked us to consider a number of proposals from the Thomas Kelly Foundation aimed at deterring alcohol and drug fuelled violence.
+The Attorney General also asked us to undertake a general examination of possible sentencing measures to achieve deterrence and behaviour change in relation to alcohol and drug fuelled violence.

 Report

-The Sentencing Council was asked to provide a report by 31 August 2015.
-The report, Alcohol and drug fuelled violence (PDF, 371.8 KB) was provided to the Attorney General on 26 August 2015.
+We transmitted our Report: Alcohol and drug fuelled violence (PDF, 371.8 KB) to the Attorney General on 26 August 2015.
+It was released in February 2016.

 Other documents